EngineNeo/BybitTape/README.md

 ####  Features

+* Inverse and USDT futures
-* Auto-updating Time of Sales from Bybit
+* Time and Sales from Bybit
 * Buy and Sell Side
 * Quantity
 * Price